josuemour4/blog/_posts/2024-09-22-ordination-ccc-vd.md

 Risks of lack of coordination:

-Overheating of cables: Can damage insulation and expose conductors, increasing the risk of short circuits and electric shocks.
+- <b>Overheating of cables</b>: Can damage insulation and expose conductors, increasing the risk of short circuits and electric shocks.

 - <b>Fires</b>: Undetected overloads can lead to prolonged overheating and eventually flames.